hhvm/user-documentation/guides/hack/08-arrays-and-collections/15-varray-and-darray.md

 The `hhvm.hack_arr_compat_notices` option must be set to true for any of the `hhvm.hack_arr_` options to have an effect.

 Individual runtime settings are documented [here](/hack/built-in-types/darray-varray-runtime-options.md).

-### `.hhconfig` options

-`disallow_array_literal=true` disallows `array(...)` and `[...]`, forcing all such literals to be converted to either `varray[...]` or `darray[...]`.
-This option causes errors on HHVM versions prior to 4.25 due to various `array` literals in built-in functions, so it's only useful with newer versions of HHVM.

-`disallow_array_typehint=true` disallows using `array`, with or without generic type parameters, in any type annotations (function parameters, return values, instance variables, etc.).
-Currently, this option also causes errors because of various `array` typehints on built-in functions, which makes it hard to use, but will likely become more useful in the future, as these functions are migrated.